 • Not heeding Adobe’s officially recommended method and tools

-• Bypassing consultation with experienced Magento data migration agencies
+• Bypassing consultation with experienced Magento 2 Migration agencies

 • Not outsourcing licensed or qualified Magento migration experts